Deep Switching State Space Model (DS$^3$M) for Nonlinear Time Series Forecasting with Regime Switching: Details on the hyperparameters of experiments

-\subsection{Details on the hyperparameters of experiments}
+\section{Details on the hyperparameters of experiments}

-The DS$^3$M is implemented in Pytorch with a V100 GPU.
-The Adam optimizer is used.
-The initial earning rate is set to 0.001 and is reduced by a factor of 0.1 when the validation loss has stopped improving for 10 epochs.
+The DS$^3$M is implemented in PyTorch and all experiments are conducted on a V100 GPU.
+As the sizes of the datasets are not large, a larger number of the hyperparameters does not lead to improvement of the performance.
+Therefore, we paid more attention to regularization methods during training instead of hyperparameter tuning.
+Specifically, we use Adam optimizer and the initial learning rate is set to 0.001 and is reduced by a factor of 0.1 when the validation loss has stopped improving for 10 epochs.
 An early stopping regularization is also implemented to stop the training when the validation loss has stopped improving for 20 epochs.
-The number of switching statuses is set to 2.
+All datasets are normalized before training and are transformed back for evaluation.
+The classical linear KL annealing approach is used to increase the coefficients of the KL terms from 0.01 to 1 over the course of the training process.
+Since 100 epochs are sufficient for most experiments, we trained all models for 100 epochs during various evaluations.
+The number of switching states is set to 2.
 The batch size is set to 64.
-The dimension of the continuous latent variables is set to 2 for the toy example, the sleep apnea and the unemployment rate, 3 for the Lorenz and 10 for other datasets.
-All RNN are chosen to be 1-layer GRUs with the hidden dimension being 10 for the toy example, 20 for the Lorenz and the dimension of the observations $D$ for other datasets.
+The dimension of the continuous latent variables is set to 2 for the toy example, the sleep apnea and the unemployment rate, 3 for the Lorenz, 50 for Pacific, and 10 for other datasets.
+All RNN are chosen to be 1-layer GRUs with the hidden dimension being 10 for the toy example, the sleep apnea and the unemployment rate, 20 for the Lorenz, 200 for the Pacific and the dimension of the observations $D$ for other datasets.
 All MLPs are 2-layers with the hidden dimension to be the same as the dimension of the outputs.
-All datasets are normalized before training and are transformed back for evaluation.
-All parameters are initialized randomly.
-The classical linear KL annealing approach is used to increase the coefficients of the KL terms from 0.01 to 1 over the course of the training process.
-100 epochs are sufficient for most experiments.
+The hyperparameter of SNLDS and SRNN is chosen with the same rules and regularization methods.
+For the DSARF, we follow the same hyperparameters specified in \cite{farnoosh2020deep}.
+For the baseline simple GRU model, we use a grid search to fine-tune the parameters.
+The number of GRU layers is chosen in [1,2,3,4,5], the hidden units are chosen from $[D,2D,3D,4D,5D]$.
+The model with the best validation loss is used to perform forecasting.